domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

     model.add_base_case([unvisited.is_empty(), location == 0])

-When all conditions in a base case are satisfied, the value of the state is 0, and no further transitions are applied.
+When all conditions in a base case are satisfied, the value of the state is constant, and no further transitions are applied.
+By default, the cost is assumed to be 0, but you can use an expression to compute the value given a state by using the argument :code:`cost` in :meth:`~didppy.Model.add_base_case`.
 We can define multiple independent base cases by calling :meth:`~didppy.Model.add_base_case` multiple times, with different sets of conditions.
-In that case, the value of a state is 0 if any of the base cases is satisfied.
+In that case, the value of a state is the minimum/maximum of the values of the satisfied base cases in minimization/maximization.

-If we want to define conditions with which a state has a non-zero constant value, we need to introduce a dummy transition to the base case, which increases the value by the constant.
-Indeed, the transition :code:`return` can be viewed as such a dummy transition for an equation :math:`V(U, i, t) = c_{i0} \text{ if } U = \emptyset`.

 Solving the Model
 -----------------